 Others/(data) category includes all other service types that are not included in TV (1) and Radio (2) categories.

-The NorDig IRD shall during installation of services create a common service list for each category (i.e. all 0x01, 0x16 and 0x19 within same TV category list and so on for the Radio and Other/data categories).
+The NorDig IRD shall during installation of services create a common service list for each category (i.e. all 0x01, 0x16, and 0x19, 0x1F and 0x20 within same TV category list and so on for the Radio and Other/data categories).

-Informative: These categories enable the IRD to create a common TV category service list for all TV service types (0x01, 0x16 and 0x19) and similar for Radio and Other/data service lists.
+Informative: These categories enable the IRD to create a common TV category service list for all TV service types (0x01, 0x16, and 0x19, 0x1F and 0x20) and similar for Radio and Other/data service lists.